metocean/run-that-program/README.md

   --program [norm program args]: this is the program + it args to be run in the docker

   --on-start [init program args]: the init program runs first, before consul and --program.
-If it returns nonzero consul-init will exit.

   --after-exit [exit program args]: the exit program runs after the main program as stop.